High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Simulations

-Because these UC/ED problems without expansion are much easier to solve than the full CEP problems that include first-stage investments, we also consider solving the entire May-July 2024 case as a single UC/ED problem, without decomposing by day.
-Both of the cases solved to under 1\% optimality gaps in less than 15 minutes.
+Because these UC/ED problems without capacity expansion are much easier to solve than the full CEP problems that include first-stage investments, we also solve the entire May-July 2024 case as a single UC/ED problem, without decomposing by day.
+Both of the cases -- denoted (E5) and (E6) -- solved to under 1\% optimality gaps in less than 15 minutes.
 In Table \ref{tab:baseline_noexpansion_stitched}, we see that the production costs are somewhat lower for these cases, compared to their counterparts (E1) and (E2) in Table \ref{tab:baseline_noexpansion}, with less expected daily load shedding and expected LOLH.

-\subsection{CEP on Future PR System with Sensitivities to Fuel Supply and Baseline Fleet}
+\subsection{CEP on Future PR System with \\Sensitivities to Fuel Supply and \\Baseline Fleet}